Brockham Oilwell Site 1, Feltons Farm, Old School Lane, Brockham, Betchworth, Surrey, RH3 7JP

 Who benefits from oil production at Brockham

-- Angus Energy and its shareholders.
+- Angus Energy’s shareholders and directors.

 - Contractors to Angus Energy, mainly during short -term maintenance or drilling works.